GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/init.md

 *Note: order is guaranteed, since Skaffold's directory parsing is always deterministic.*

 ## Init API
-`skaffold init` also exposes an AP:I which tools like IDEs can integrate with via flags.
+`skaffold init` also exposes an API which tools like IDEs can integrate with via flags.

 This API can be used to